 I can’t think of a more relaxing way to dream about far-off places than by coloring them in this travel-themed coloring book from Lonely Planet.
 It features drawings of one hundred of the most bucket list-worthy destinations on earth along with short descriptions of each place.
 This is a great gift for anyone who wants to reminisce about past trips, get inspired for future vacations, and learn a little more about exciting destinations around the globe.

 Oh, and don’t forget to include a pack of colored pencils!

 Cost: $15 for the coloring book, $6 for the pencils

 Puzzles were all the rage in 2020 thanks to COVID-19, and travel-themed puzzles are a great pastime for people in between vacations.
 There are tons of options based on your loved one’s interests, travel style and bucket list.
 You can go for a travel collage filled with lots of destinations, like this one of famous landmarks around the world, or a scene from a specific place, like this gorgeous Positano sunset.
-I like these puzzles of vintage travel ad posters from the United States and the world, and this 550-piece stunner is probably my favorite of all.
+I also like these puzzles of vintage travel ad posters from the United States and the world.

 Cost: $15 – $40

 Jewelry and Decor